 - Questions about your CV and experience

-- Competency questions pertaining to the applied for position
+- Competency questions pertaining to the applied position

-If at all possible, it is good practice to find someone to take part in a dummy interview with you so that you are well rehearsed in your possible answers and in any examples that you will give to back up your answers.
-You may also be asked about the answers you gave in your application or on your CV so it is vital that you are truthful and that you have fully reminded yourself of the answers you gave.
+It is good practice to find someone to take part in a dummy interview with you so that you are well-rehearsed in your possible answers and in any examples that you will give to back up your answers.
+You may also be asked about the answers you gave in your application or on your CV, so it is vital that you are truthful and that you have fully reminded yourself of the answers you gave.